lewbei/deep_learning_tool/Benchmark Dataset/ReadMe.txt

-These are the jupyter notebook to extract dataset into images.
-There are two set of dataset.
-Train dataset and Test dataset
+This Jupyter Notebook is used to extract images from the datasets and separate them into training and testing sets.